 $100 and Under

-Leatherman Wave Multi Tool—The Leatherman Wave has been a toolbox staple since 1998.
-It is the multi tool experts’ best-selling tool.
+Leatherman Wave Multi-Tool—The Leatherman Wave has been a toolbox staple since 1998.
+It is the multi-tool experts’ best-selling tool.
 With 17 tools, this is the ultimate pocketknife.
-Click here to buy the Leatherman Wave.
+Click here to buy a multi-tool.

 Shooting glasses—Wiley X-Wear, a top brand in tactical safety and sunglasses have a few choices under the $100 mark that offer fog-free eye protection for shooters.
-Click here to buy Wiley X-Wear shooting glasses.
+Click here to buy shooting glasses.

-Electronic Hearing Protection—Electronic hearing protection incorporates microphones to amplify necessary range commands for training and competition, but also dampens damaging loud noises like gun shots.
+Electronic Hearing Protection—Electronic hearing protection incorporates microphones to amplify necessary range commands for training and competition, but also dampens damaging loud noises like gunshots.
 A good set of ProEars is just under $100 and are made for both men and women.
-Click here to buy the ProEars electronic hearing protection.
+Click here to buy electronic hearing protection.

 Range bags—Range bags with multi pockets keep shooters organized at the range and everything in one place.
 Pick out a bigger bags with shoulder straps designed to hold more than one handgun, ammo, eyes and ears, as well as other range essentials.
 Click here to buy a range bag.

 Red dot—Quality red dots from Aimpoint, EOTech or Trijicon are on every AR owner’s wish list.
 If those prices make you choke, then grab a decent red dot sight for under $200 from TruGlo Tru-Tec or the Bushnell TRS-25.
 Click here to buy a red dot sight.